Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/overview.md

-# Media and Camera
+# Multimedia

-The media and camera features introduce how you can use multimedia features in your application.
+Multimedia features introduce how you can use multimedia features in your application.

-You can use the following media and camera features in your .NET applications:
+You can use the following multimedia features in your .NET applications:

 -   [Media Content and Metadata](media-content-metadata.md)